Trent L. Miller (Actor/Advocate)

 We all have a right to live in a fairer and equal world!

-We ask where this notion of 'British Fair Play' is when it comes to us?
+Where's the notion of 'British Fair Play' when it comes to us?

 End this discrimination now!